-Our Connecting the Hunter program provides an opportunity for small businesses, corporate organisations and individuals in the community to be active participants in responding to homelessness in the Newcastle and Hunter region.
+Our Connecting the Hunter program, which we also call our ‘Pay it Forward’ program, provides an opportunity for small businesses, corporate organisations and individuals in the community to be active participants in responding to homelessness in the Newcastle and Hunter region.

 Our program is an extension of the successful Hunter Homeless Connect Day event and provides a dignified and practical way for businesses in the community to offer goods and services to people experiencing homelessness, all year round.
 It also provides opportunities for corporate organisations to support these businesses, and to help us raise awareness on the real issues around homelessness, reduce the stigma and break down the barriers.

 - Businesses (cafes, food outlets and hairdressers) sign up to the program to offer practical goods/services.

 - Funds are received via our donation portal on the website or our tap point devices currently installed in 3 local cafes (Onyx Espresso Bar, Suspension Espresso & Bank Corner).

 - We purchase vouchers from these businesses, with the donated funds by the community and distribute them to crisis support services throughout the region.

 - People experiencing homelessness will receive these vouchers via referral from support services – to be used at these businesses to help with their immediate needs.

 We can all be just a few pays away from homelessness.
 Increasingly homelessness is becoming the reality for people who may have been managing well, but are thrown off course by a relationship breakup, job loss, or death of a loved one.